Rise-Vision/rise-rss/README.md

 The specified feed is periodically retrieved if the `refresh` attribute is set, although a minimum refresh time of 1 minute is enforced.

-At this time the RSS Web Component is only compatible with the Rise Vision  [Chrome App Player](https://github.com/Rise-Vision/player-chromeapp) or [Viewer](https://github.com/Rise-Vision/viewer).
+At this time the RSS Web Component is only compatible with the Rise Vision  [Chrome App Player](https://github.com/Rise-Vision/player-chromeapp) or [Offline Player](https://github.com/Rise-Vision/offline-player).

 ### Entries
 Entries from an RSS feed can optionally be limited to a specific amount.